blp-workshop/blp_task2/README.md

 ## Task Description

-**Task 2:** Given a text, detect the fine-grained positive class, if any.
-This is a multiclass classification task.
-The fine-grained labels include _Positive_, _Negative_, Neutral
+**Task:** The objective is to detect the sentiment associated within a given text.
+This is a multi-class classification task that involves determining whether the sentiment expressed in the text is _Positive_, _Negative_, _Neutral_.

 ## Dataset

 ### Input data format
 Each file uses the tsv format.
 A row within the tsv adheres to the following structure:

 ```
 id	text	label
 ```
 Where:
-* id: sentence id for a given political debate
+* id: an index or id of the text
-* text: sentence's text
+* text: text
 * label: Positive, Negative, or Neutral
-*

 ##### Example
 ```
 14737	এখান থেকে সবাই শিক্ষা নিতে পারি ।	Positive